Candidates for the 5$\alpha$ condensed state in ${}^{20}$Ne

-A 386-MeV ${}^4{\rm He}^{2+}$ beam with an intensity of about 10 nA was transported to an isotopically enriched ${}^{20}\rm Ne$ gas target.
-The ${}^{20}\rm Ne$ gas was filled in the target cell at 14.1 kPa and at room temperature, and sealed with the 100 nm-thick silicon nitride (${\rm SiN}_{x}$) membranes as the entrance and exit windows.
-The thickness of the target cell along the beam axis was 8.0 mm, which corresponds to the mass thickness of 89.6 $\mu$g/cm${}^2$ of the ${}^{20}\rm Ne$ gas.
-In order to identify the ACS decaying into the $4\alpha$ condensed state in ${}^{16}\rm O$, it was required to detect the decay alpha particles whose energies are lower than a few MeV.
-The thin ${\rm SiN}_x$ membrane enabled low-energy alpha particles down to $E = 0.04$ MeV to escape from the target cell.
-The pressure and temperature of the ${}^{20}\rm Ne$ gas were monitored using the diaphragm gauge and the platinum resistor during the measurement.
-The backgrounds from the ${\rm SiN}_{x}$ membranes were subtracted by using the measurement with the empty cell.
-We found that background events due to ${}^{\rm nat}\rm C$ increased with the measurement time.
-It was supposed that oil mists from the vacuum pumps were baked by the beam and deposited on the surface of the target cell.
-These backgrounds were also successfully subtracted by using the measurement with ${}^{\rm nat}\rm C$ foil.
+A 386-MeV ${}^4{\rm He}^{2+}$ beam with an intensity of about 10 nA was transported to an isotopically enriched ${}^{20}$Ne gas target.
+The ${}^{20}$Ne gas with the enrichment of 99.95\% was filled in the target cell at 14.1 kPa and room temperature.
+The thickness of the target cell along the beam axis was 8.0 mm, which corresponds to the mass thickness of 89.6 $\mu$g/cm${}^2$ of the ${}^{20}$Ne gas.
+The entrance and exit windows of the target cell were sealed with 100 nm-thick silicon nitride (SiN${}_{x}$) membranes.
+The square membranes with the size of 10 mm $\times$ 10 mm were glued on the target cell.

+Alpha particles inelastically scattered from the target were analyzed using the magnetic spectrometer Grand Raiden \cite{Fujiwara1999}.
+The backgrounds from the SiN${}_{x}$ membranes were subtracted by using the measurement with the empty cell.
+We found that oil mists from vacuum pumps deposited on the SiN${}_{x}$ membrane and caused ${}^{\rm nat}$C background.
+The ${}^{\rm nat}$C background was successfully subtracted by using the measurement with ${}^{\rm nat}$C foil.
+Figure~\ref{fig:Subtraction} shows the excitation-energy spectra for the ${}^{20}$Ne gas target, the empty cell with ${}^{\rm nat}$C, and the ${}^{\rm nat}$C foil.

-In order to detect decay particles from excited states in ${}^{20}\rm Ne$, we installed a Si telescope array around the target covering 0.42 sr (3.4\% of 4$\pi$) at $\theta_{\rm lab} =$ 106.4--163.0${}^{\circ}$.
-The Si telescope array consisted of six segments.
-The distance between each segment and the target was 170 mm.
+In order to detect decay particles, we installed a Si telescope array around the target covering 0.42 sr (3.4\% of 4$\pi$) at $\theta_{\rm lab} =$ 106.4--163.0${}^{\circ}$.
+The Si telescope array consisted of six segments, which were placed 170 mm away from the target.
 Each segment had three layers of Si detectors, but only the first and second layers were used in the present analysis.
-The thicknesses of the first and second layers were 65 $\mu$m and 500 $\mu$m in order from the target side, and their dimensions were 50 mm $\times$ 50 mm.
+The thicknesses of the first and second layers were 65 $\mu$m and 500 $\mu$m respectively, in order from the target side, and their dimensions were 50 mm $\times$ 50 mm.
 The first layers were divided into 8 strips and the second layers were read as a single pad.
-The first Si detectors had the dead layer with the thickness of about 1.2 $\mu$m on the rear side.
+The first Si detectors had a dead layer with a thickness of about 1.2 $\mu$m on the rear side.
+The detection threshold of decay particles was 0.53 MeV.

-Particle identification for decay particles which penetrated the first layer was performed by using the correlation between the energy loss in the first layer and the total energy, whereas for low-energy particles which could not penetrate the first layer, the time of flight from the target to the Si detector and the total energy were used.